 The Implant-Supported Fixed Bridge

 The Implant-Supported Fixed Bridge is a similar concept.
 The only difference is that the two adjacent support-teeth are dental implants.
 We use the Implant-Supported Bridge implementation when both the teeth on each side of the missing tooth are unable to be ground down and crowned.
 In this case, we will use the Implant-Supported Fixed Bridge method instead of the Tooth-Supported Bridge procedure.

-It’s up to Dr. TJ to recommend a proper dental treatment plan.
+It’s up to Dr. Martz to recommend a proper dental treatment plan.
 He will deduce the dental treatment plan options after a thorough examination of your teeth is performed.